Major League Soccer (MLS) is the United States' and Canada's top-tier professional soccer

 MLS also relies on an American-style playoff format to determine its championship.note

-In all but a few cases, teams play at 20,000 seat soccer-specific stadiums in suburban areas which are much cheaper to build, can also be used to host rock concerts and high school football games, and look much better packed with fans than in the early years of the league, when the majority of teams played in NFL stadiums which are downright cavernous for soccer.
+In all but a few cases, teams play at 18,000 to 30,000 seat soccer-specific stadiums which are much cheaper to build, can also be used to host rock concerts and high school and college football games, and look much better packed with fans than in the early years of the league, when the majority of teams played in NFL stadiums which are downright cavernous for soccer.
 The New England Revolution and D.C.
 United still play in that type of venue, along with Seattle Sounders FC; in the latter case ticket demand is enough to justify it.note

 , but that team will move into its own new stadium in 2015.